How to recognize health and dental benefits fraud

 - Be sure you understand the treatments, services, and products being prescribed to you -- don’t be afraid to ask questions!

-- Check that the explanation of benefits (EOB) and receipts provided by your insurer contain accurate information about the services or products you received
+- Make sure that the explanation of benefits (EOB) and receipts provided by your insurer contain accurate information about the services or products you received

 - If you notice anything suspicious, alert your insurer